Skip to content

 }

-values are prevalent.
+This issue occurs in much of our code, where nested if statements and manual checking for null values are prevalent.
 In practice, we often encounter nested JSON objects, which easily lead to this problem.
-While the code itself functions, there are better ways to achieve the same functionality by utilizing Optional
+While the code itself functions, there are better ways to achieve the same functionality by utilizing Optional in conjunction with Map.

 private String getProvinceRefactor() {